var-dev/aws-cdk-app3/backend/README.md

 ## oktaCallbackLambda.

-  This AWS Lambda executes some code on both server and client side in the browser.
+  This AWS Lambda executes some code but it also sends some as part of the returned web-page to be run in the browser.
 To achieve this the following steps were taken:
 - `iifeFetchJwks.js` script implements the client (browser) side functionality.
 - It's a regular `.js` file that doesn't need to be built.
 Though compilation/build is fairly foreseeable for complex scenarios.
 - It is copied into the lambda bundle by `OktaCallbackLambda` that has `afterBundling` command hook.
 - `afterBundling` is executed after the bundling process is complete but before the lambda is zipped up.
-- From the lambda perspective the `.js` code is on local filesystem and can now be read by the handler, i.e. using `readFileSync`, see the handler code.
+- From the lambda perspective the `.js` code is just a text file on lambda filesystem and can now be read by the handler, i.e. using `readFileSync`, see the handler code.
 - The `iifeFetchJwks.js` content is included verbatim between the `html` \<script\>\<\/script\> tags.
 - Variable `var oktaDomain = '${oktaDomain}';` in the lambda **HTML** section turns into a regular assignment in the browser: `var oktaDomain = 'dev-123456789.okta.com';`.
-- It's important to properly "stringify" these types of assignments.
+- It's important to properly "stringify" this type of assignments.
 Must use `JSON.stringify` and `JSON.parse` for arrays and objects.
 - It's worth mentioning that some `client-side` tasks can be asynchronous and therefore may not finish before the web page fully renders and redirects.
 - In order to adapt to this scenario the redirect is implemented inside the `then` clause of `iifeFetchJwks`:
 ```